Spotlight: One Water

 “It often seems we are either in drought or we have a flood,” says Aileen Edgington, a trustee of the Wimberley Village Library District Board and chair of the Building Committee.
 “It’s one or the other, and it makes us very serious about water.”

-Spotlight Wimberly Library 2
+Wimberly Village Library

 The design process for the 8,960-square-foot expansion of Wimberley’s beloved 50-year-old library made the handling and conservation of water a core element of the new facility, which is meant to reflect, inspire and support the growing community.
 The expansion was years in development, requiring the support and resilience of a group of locals dedicated to creating an educational resource to serve the needs of a diverse region of 25,000 people.